sway2020/GravitativeCableCar/cable_car_asset_guide/README.md

 Add top.fbx as a submesh.
 Gravitative cable car mod needs the top/wheel part to be the first submesh.
 ![](https://i.imgur.com/mw4Kj3X.jpg)

 The cable car template uses the default vehicle shader for submeshes so we don't need to change the shader for the submeshes.
+If you want to use the original ship shader for the main mesh, then you should change the shader for the submeshes or it would look weird.
 If you want to use the rotor shader for other submeshes, there are probably some extra things to do.
 I think Ronyx69's script for car windows would still work but I never tried it.

 If you save it now as a new cable car asset and test it in the game, **some parts of your cable car are gonna rotate randomly like propellers.** This is caused by the default car wheel detection mechanics of the shader.